andrin187/SpaceX-AppliedDS/Machine Learning Predictive Analysis.md

 - The small sample size can have an impact on same test scores.
 - Decision tree model best model based on the scores on the whole dataset due to having the highest accuracy.

+## Further Conclusions
+- SpaceX Falcon 9 landings have improved.
+As more launches are made the better the performance and greater the success.
+- Machine learning models can be used to predict future SpaceX Falcon 9 landings.
 ***